manifold-systems/manifold/manifold-deps-parent/manifold-json/README.md

 ```java
 User copy = User.copier(user).withName("Bob").copy();
 ```
-`copier()` is a lot like `builder()` but lets you start with an already built object you can modify.
-Also like `builder()` it maintains the integrity of the schema's declared mutability -- you can't change `readOnly` fields after the `copy()` method constructs the object.
+`copier()` is a lot like `builder()` but initializes your object with state from an already built object.
+Also like `builder()` it maintains the integrity of the schema's declared mutability.

 ## Properties Marked `readOnly` or `writeOnly`
 If a property is set to `readOnly` in a schema you can initialize it as a parameter in the `create()` and `builder()` methods.
 A `readOnly` property does not have a corresponding setter method in the API, thus you can't modify it after a type is initialized.

-Conversely, a `writeOnly` property such as a password is only writable -- you cannot read such a property using a `get` method.
+Conversely, a `writeOnly` property such as a password is only writable, you cannot access the property's value.

 ## Nullable Properties
 Manifold supports JSON Schema's many curious ways to say that a property can have a `null` value.
 These include: